wking/swc-boot-camps/UsingVersionControl.md

    $ gitk
 ```

+1. Demonstrate conflict resolution by editing the title in the master and the css_test branch.

 <a name="remoterep"></a>
 # Setting up a remote repository

+**Use the slide set to set this up.**

 <a name="student"></a>
 # Checking out the Student GitHub material